Design Choices

 Smart caching: Frequently accessed logs are cached in memory and NVMe SSDs on query nodes for faster access.
 The system prioritizes recent data, manages cache eviction automatically, and minimizes object store API calls using Parseable manifest files and Parquet footers.

-Stateless high availability: High availability (HA) is ensured through a distributed mode in which multiple ingestion servers and a dedicated query server operate independently.
+Stateless high availability: High availability (HA) is ensured through a distributed mode in which multiple ingestion and query servers operate independently.

 Object storage is the only dependency: There is no separate consensus layer, eliminating complex coordination and reducing operational overhead.
 Object storage manages all concurrency control.